ashutosh3060/ML_Logics_Ashutosh/README.md

 # Python for Data Science

-This repository contains python codes which is used on day-to-day basis of a data scientist
+This repository contains python codes which is used on a daily basis in Data Science projects.

 Topics: